 Here are 5 challenges of Agile Marketing that are commonly mentioned in the search results:

 - Managing unplanned work: Dealing with unplanned work is an inevitable part of any marketer’s job.
-Agile marketing teams need to be able to adapt to changes quickly and efficiently, without losing sight of their goals.
+Agile marketing teams must adapt to changes quickly and efficiently without losing sight of their goals.

 - Interacting with non-Agile teams: Agile marketing teams often need to work with other teams that are not using Agile methodologies.
-This can create communication and collaboration challenges, as well as differences in expectations and timelines.
+This can create communication and collaboration challenges and differences in expectations and timelines.

-- Leadership team not fully buying into Agile process: The leadership team needs to be fully committed to the Agile process for it to be successful.
+- Leadership team not fully buying into Agile process: The leadership team needs to be fully committed to the Agile process to succeed.
 If they are not on board, it can be difficult to get the necessary resources and support to implement Agile methodologies effectively.

 What Are The Benefits Of Agile Marketing?